Kalarooch

-Kalarooch, also known as Kalaroos, is a pass of Kupwara district in the union territory of Jammu and Kashmir, India.
+Kalaroos, is a pass of lolab valley of Kupwara district in the union territory of Jammu and Kashmir, India.
 It is surrounded by mountains which increases its beauty.
 The village is located 11 km from district headquarters Kupwara.

 Demographics

 According to the 2011 census of India, Kalarooch has 5007 households.
-The literacy rate of Kalarooch village was 48.76% compared to 67.16% of Jammu and Kashmir.
-In Kalarooch, Male literacy stands at 59.72% while the female literacy rate was 35.55%.
+Total population of Kalrooch according to 2011 census is 37,233.
+The literacy rate of Kalarooch was 36.51%.
+In Kalarooch, Male literacy stands at 44.73% while the female literacy rate was 26.60%.

 Transport

 Rail

 The nearest railway stations to Baramulla are Sopore railway station and Baramulla railway station both located at a distance of 42 kilometres respectively.

 Air

 The nearest airport is Srinagar International Airport located at a distance of 95 kilometres and is a 2.5-hour drive.